Our customers have been hired at: *Foot Note

 Add your contact information

-No matter how you format your CV for a job, it’s wise to place your contact information at the very top of your resume so recruiters and hiring managers know how to find you.
+No matter how you format your CV for a job, remember to include your contact information at the top of your document so that hiring managers can easily contact you.

 - Professional email address